Popcorn8493/mtg-card-tools/README.md

 # MtG-Card-Tools

-Work in progress, tool needs some work and improvements and I make no guarantee on accuracies so use at your own risk
+Work in progress, tool needs some work and improvements and I make no guarantee on accuracies so use at your own risk and verify the information is accurate after using the scripts

 Install dependencies with pip